leo-bogert/bumblebee-multiscreen-tools/README.md

         Option "ProbeAllGpus" "false"

         Option "NoLogo" "true"
+        # From the documentation:
+        # "Enabling this option makes sense in configurations when starting the X server with no
+        # display devices connected to the NVIDIA GPU is expected, but one might be connected later"
         Option "AllowEmptyInitialConfiguration" "true"
         # Auto-detect your monitor's resolution etc.
         Option "UseEDID" "true"
     EndSection

+    # On Ubuntu prevent startup of Bubmblee's Xorg from failing due to trying to use the Intel
+    # driver on the Nvidia GPU, see "/var/log/Xorg.8.log".
     Section "Screen"
         Identifier "Screen0"
         Device "DiscreteNVidia"